School Calendar

 1. IT Leadership & Management Skills

-Demonstrate the ability to apply advanced Information Technology knowledge across the core domains of the MSIT program.
+To demonstrate an ability to apply a significant amount of Information Technology knowledge within the domains of the MSIT program.

 2. Critical Thinking and Problem-Solving Skills

-Demonstrate critical thinking to analyze, design, and lead solutions to Information Technology challenges using an analytical decision-making approach.
+To demonstrate the ability to perform critical thinking needed to analyze, design and lead solutions for Information Technology problems using an analytical decision-making approach.

 3. Communication and Team Management Skills

-Demonstrate effective communication with stakeholders and the ability to mobilize and lead teams toward a common goal, with a clear understanding of organizational IT needs.
+To demonstrate an ability to communicate effectively with all stakeholders and mobilize and lead teams for a common purpose with a clear understanding of the IT needs of the organization.

 4. Integrity, Responsibility, and Professionalism